-A. Consultant services: Consultant services are direct services intended to educate, guide and assist the eligible recipient to make informed planning decisions about services and supports, to develop a service and support plan (SSP) that is based on the eligible recipient's assessed disability-related needs and to assist the eligible recipient with quality assurance related to the SSP and AAB.
+A. Consultant services: Consultant services are direct services intended to educate, guide and assist the eligible recipient to make informed planning decisions about services and supports, to develop a SSP that is based on the eligible recipient's assessed disability-related needs and to assist the eligible recipient with quality assurance related to the SSP and AAB.

-B. Third-party assessor: The TPA or MAD's designee is responsible for determining medical eligibility through an LOC assessment, assigning the applicable individual budgetary allotment (IBA), approving the SSP and authorizing an eligible recipient's annual budget in accordance with mi via rules and service standards.
+B. Third-party assessor: The TPA or MAD's designee is responsible for determining medical eligibility through a LOC assessment, assigning the applicable IBA, approving the SSP and authorizing an eligible recipient's annual budget in accordance with mi via rules and service standards.
 The TPA:

-(1) determines medical eligibility using the LOC criteria in 8.314.6.13 NMAC; LOC determinations are done initially for eligible recipients who are newly enrolled to the mi via waiver and thereafter at least annually for currently enrolled mi via eligible recipients; the LOC assessment is done in person with the eligible recipient in his/her home, an agreed upon location or in an inpatient setting; the TPA may re-evaluate the LOC more often than annually if there is an indication that the eligible recipient's condition or LOC has changed;
+(1) determines medical eligibility using the LOC criteria in Section 13 below; LOC determinations are done initially for eligible recipients who are newly enrolled to the mi via program and thereafter at least annually for currently enrolled mi via eligible recipients; the LOC assessment is done in person with the eligible recipient in his or her home, an agreed upon location or in an inpatient setting; the TPA may re-evaluate the LOC more often than annually if there is an indication that the eligible recipient's condition or LOC has changed;

-(2) applies the information from the LOC documentation and the following assessments, long-term care assessment abstract (NF or ICF/IID), the comprehensive individual assessment (CIA), the universal assessment tool (UAT), or other state approved assessment tools, as appropriate for the category of eligibility, to assign the IBA for the eligible recipients that are medically eligible; and
+(2) applies the information from the LOC documentation and the following assessments: long-term care assessment abstract (ICF/IID), the comprehensive individual assessment (CIA), or other MAD approved assessment tools, as appropriate for the category of eligibility, to assign the IBA for the eligible recipients that are medically eligible; and

-(3) reviews and approves the SSP and the annual budget request resulting in an AAB, at least annually or more often if there is a change in the eligible recipient's circumstances in accordance with mi via rules and service standards.
+(3) reviews and approves the SSP and the annual budget request resulting in an AAB, at least annually or more often if there is a change in the eligible recipient's circumstances, in accordance with mi via rules and service standards.

 C. Financial management agent (FMA): The FMA acts as the intermediary between the eligible recipient and the MAD payment system and assists the eligible recipient or the EOR with employer-related responsibilities.
 The FMA pays employees and vendors based upon an approved SSP and AAB.
-The FMA assures the eligible recipient and program compliance with state and federal employment requirements, monitors, and makes available to the eligible recipients and reports related to utilization of services and budget expenditures.
+The FMA assures there is eligible recipient and program compliance with state and federal employment requirements, monitors, and makes available to the eligible recipients the reports related to utilization of services and budget expenditures.
 Based on the eligible recipient's approved individual SSP and AAB, the FMA must: